 Large bowl half-filled with cold water and ice

-- Put a steamer basket and 1 cup of water in your electric pressure cooker: Insert the steamer basket that came with your pressure cooker, or just a generic folding steamer basket like the one shown here.
-Pour in 1 cup cold water.
+- Put a steamer basket and 1 cup of water in an electric pressure cooker.
+Insert the steamer basket that came with your electric pressure cooker, or just a generic folding steamer basket like the one shown here.
+Pour in 1 cup water.

-- Lock the lid: It's important to know how the lid on your pressure cooker works.
-Make sure it is locked into place.
+- Lock the lid.
+It's important to know how the lid on your pressure cooker works.
+Place the lid on and make sure it is locked into place.
 Most pressure cookers won't start without the lid locked in properly.

-- Turn on the pressure cooker and set to LOW: For eggs, you want LOW pressure (not HIGH).
+- Turn on the pressure cooker and set to LOW.
+Turn the pressure cooker on to LOW pressure (not HIGH).